casper-network/docs-archive/dapp-dev-guide/workflow/delegate.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Once we have delegated to a validator we must also check that the validator is part of the active validator set.
 If a validator is part of the set,
 their public key will be present in the auction information.
-We can use the Rust casper client to create an RPC request to obtain Auction information
+We can use the Casper command line client to create an RPC request to obtain Auction information
 and assert that the selected validator is part of the set.

 ::